 Check your lease.
 If you are supposed to pay the utilities under your lease, keep paying them.
 If you have a shared utility meter, see our fact sheet, Shared Utility Meters.

 If the utility bill is in your landlord’s name, try to contact the landlord and get them to pay the utility bills.
-If that does not work, you can contact the utility company and arrange to pay only for the current month’s charges.
+If that doesn’t work, you can contact the utility company and arrange to pay only for the current month’s charges.
 If you do this, you are not responsible for the landlord’s unpaid bills or late fees.

 The bank is sometimes interested in making sure that the property does not fall apart during the redemption period, since they are the new owner.
 If the building doesn’t have heat, water, electricity, or other important utilities, you may be able to get the bank to pay the utility service.